1996 Pacific hurricane season

-The 1996 Pacific hurricane season is tied with 2021 for the most Pacific hurricanes to make landfall on Mexico in one year, with four striking the country.
-It was a below average season that produced 9 tropical storms, 5 hurricanes and 2 major hurricanes.
-With 9 tropical storms, 1996 ranks as the second-least active Pacific hurricane season on record.
+The 1996 Pacific hurricane season had below normal tropical cyclone activity, producing 9 tropical storms, of which 5 became hurricanes, with 2 of those intensifying into major hurricanes.
+With an Accumulated cyclone energy (ACE) index of 53.9, the season ranks among the least intense Pacific hurricane seasons on record.
 It officially began May 15, 1996, in the eastern north Pacific and on June 1, 1996, in the central north Pacific.
 It ended on November 30, 1996.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northeastern Pacific Ocean.
 The season slightly exceeded these bounds when tropical storm One-E formed on May 13.

-Although tropical cyclone formation was below average, the season was destructive.
-Twelve tropical cyclones formed during the season, of which five made landfall and two other impacted land areas.
-Two tropical cyclones that formed in other basins entered the eastern north Pacific Ocean.
-Early in the season, three tropical cyclones impacted Mexico in a ten-day span, while the first cyclone of the season formed before the season officially began.
-Hurricane Douglas was the strongest storm, reaching Category 4 intensity on the Saffir-Simpson Hurricane Scale and had its beginnings in the Atlantic as Hurricane Cesar.
+Much of the season's activity was clustered near the coast of Southwest Mexico, with four hurricanes and one tropical storm making landfall along it.
+The most impactful were: Hurricane Alma, which was responsible for 20 deaths, and Hurricane Fausto, which left behind damage amounting to around $800,000 (1996 USD).
+Hurricane Douglas was the strongest storm of the season, reaching Category 4 intensity on the Saffir-Simpson Hurricane Scale.
+Douglas developed in the Caribbean Sea, within the Atlantic basin, as Hurricane Cesar, before crossing into the Pacific as a tropical storm.